markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 title: Stop Mocking Internal; Start Mocking Your External
 ---

-Modern software development practices have underscored the importance of testing as a cornerstone in the development process.
-As such, there has been a shift in emphasis from purely unit tests towards more integrated testing methods.
-A popular tool that emerged in sync with this trend is the React Testing Library (RTL), which provides a more realistic way to test React applications by focusing on their behaviour, not their implementation.
+Modern software development practices underscore testing as a cornerstone of the development process.
+Consequently, there's been a shift from purely unit tests toward more integrated testing methods.
+The React Testing Library (RTL), which focuses on application behavior rather than implementation, has emerged as a popular tool in line with this trend.

-Traditionally, when testing web applications, we often resort to the practice of mocking internal objects and functions.
-For instance, we might mock the application's store, `window.fetch` and other dependencies within our app.
-While this method might be handy, it often results in brittle tests that fail to reflect how the application interacts with the outside world.
+Traditionally, when testing web applications, we often resort to mocking internal objects and functions like the application's store, `window.fetch`, and other dependencies.
+While convenient, this approach can lead to brittle tests that do not reflect how the application interacts with the outside world.

-In this article, we propose a novel approach: stop mocking internal and start mocking your external.
-In other words, instead of mocking the internals of your application, you should set up a small test server that simulates your application's real-world interactions.
+In this article, we propose an alternative: stop mocking internals and start mocking externals.
+Instead of focusing on the inner workings of your application, set up a small test server to simulate your application's real-world interactions.

 ## What is mocking internal logic?

 Imagine we have a login form component that `POST`'s to an endpoint `/sessions` with a JSON body of `{ username, password }`.

-To implement a test for a login form, we would utilize Jest along with React Testing Library (RTL).
-Below is an example test case where we're checking for an error message if a wrong username and password are entered.
+To test a login form, we would use Jest alongside the React Testing Library (RTL).
+Here's an example test case where we're checking for an error message if incorrect username and password are entered.

 ```javascript
 import React from 'react';